fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 **Avoid selecting a dataset that has been extensively explored in the past (e.g., bike data, taxi data), unless you can identify a specific angle that might yield *new* and intriguing research problems.**

 **Please be aware that merely creating a basic dashboard to visualize limited data is insufficient and does not meet the course expectations.
-Also be aware that the selection of a problem and dataset is the most important step, as it will directly impact the rest of your project -- a simple dataset will not provide opportunities for new approaches.
+Similarly, simply doing some data analysis is not enough.
+Also, be aware that the selection of a problem (and/or dataset) is the most important step, as it will directly impact the rest of your project -- a simple problem (and/or dataset) will not provide opportunities for new approaches.
 The selection of your dataset and the way you define your approach will be reflected in your evaluation.**

 **Also, be proactive and plan to attend office hours to discuss ideas and papers that might be useful to your team, depending on your topic.**